stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

           To avoid data loss caused by this scenario, Stitch recommends creating a dedicated replication slot for PostgreSQL database you want to connect.

+          {{ section.back-to-list | flatify }}

+      - title: "Limitation {{ forloop.index }}: Multiple data types in the _id field can cause discrepancies during historical replication (MongoDB)"
+        anchor: "limitation--single-data-type-id-field-mongo"
+        databases: "mongo"
+        content: |
+          {% include note.html type="single-line" content="**Note**: This applies only to MongoDB-based database integrations." %}

+          Historical replication jobs works a little differently for MongoDB-based database integrations.
+For MongoDB, Stitch uses the `_id` field as the collection's Primary Key.

+          During the historical replication job, Stitch first determines the current maximum value of the `_id` column.
+Next, Stitch queries for documents with `_id` values that are **less than or equal to** the current maximum `_id` value.

+          For example: A query for a historical replication job for a MongoDB collection would look like this:

+          {% capture code %}
+             SELECT field_you_selected_1,
+                    field_you_selected_2,
+                    [...]
+               FROM schema.collection
+              WHERE _id <= [max _id value]
+           ORDER BY _id
+          {% endcapture %}

+          {% include layout/code-snippet.html code=code language="sql" %}

+          The MongoDB integration functions this way to ensure that replication for the table can resume if a replication job is interrupted or doesn't finish before [the extraction job time limit]({{ link.troubleshooting.database-extraction-errors | prepend: site.baseurl | append: "#time-limit" }}).

+          Because MongoDB ranks BSON data types, this affects how the maximum `_id` value is determined.
+As a result, if multiple data types are present in the `_id` column, discrepancies may occur.
+Refer to the [Missing Mongo data due to multiple data types guide]({{ link.troubleshooting.mongo-multiple-data-types | prepend: site.baseurl }}) for more info and examples.

+          {{ section.back-to-list | flatify }}

   - title: "Enable {{ page.title }}"
     anchor: "enabling-log-based-replication"
     content: |